enfyy/raddbg-vs-code-breakpoint-sync/README.md

 ![showcase](gif.gif)

+## Usage
+- The RAD debugger needs to be running for this to work
+- Make sure to enable the extension by using the "Raddbg: Toggle Breakpoint Sync" command

 ## Install
 - Download the .vsix from the release section
 - go to the extensions tab in vs code